Home Programme » Special Sessions

 Location: University of Milano (Aula Magna) - via Festa del Perdono, 7 - Milano

 Talks at the session will discuss the importance of doing the right thing at the right time: how respecting circadian rhythms may help metabolism and the treatment of several diseases and may improve the quality of life.
-The event will also be open for the local community, with a simultaneous translation provided to make the subject understandable.
+The event will also be open for the local community, with limited seats available.
 Refreshments will be offered before the session, in the beautiful 18th century courtyard, on a "first come first served" basis.

 European initiatives